 To facilitate our discussion, we can categorize individuals into three groups.
 The first group comprises those with blood cells shaped like a full moon, which is the standard and considered normal.
 The second group consists of individuals with a mix of normal blood cells and a unique type resembling crescents or half CD disks, commonly known as carriers.
 Lastly, the third group includes those with nearly all their blood cells shaped like half-moons, known as “Sicklers.”

 In a healthy individual, red blood cells typically exhibit a CD cassette-like or full moon shape, ideally suited for efficiently transporting oxygen to all parts of the body.
 This shape is determined by genetic factors inherited from parents.
 It’s important to note that not all humans possess the standard, normal red blood cells.

-How does someone get sickle cell?
+How do we get sickle cell?

-What are the common symptoms of Sickle Cell Disorder?
+What are symptoms of Sickle Cell Disease?

 How long do people with Sickle Cell live?

 Ashata Onikoyi- Laguda, the oldest sickle cell patient in Nigeria and sub-Saharan Africa, passed on in February 2020, at age 95.
 In the US, Ernestine Diamond, who dedicated a life to the awareness of sickle cell disease, died at 94 in April 2022.
 As of April 2023, Joan Lambright, Born in 1939, was told she wouldn’t survive her teenage years after being diagnosed with Sickle Cell Anemia, is still living with sickle cell.
 The recent average life expectancy of people with sickle is 54 years.
 Often, people with the disease do not understand their bodies well till later in life.
 Advances in science and increased awareness is expected to have a positive impact on the quality of life of people with the disease.

 Considerations for Marriage and Sickle Cell Genotype